|

 for investment and management

-by the worker.
-Is the worker required to make any investment in order
+held by the worker.
+Is the worker required to make any investment

-to provide the services?
-A significant investment is evidence that a business
+in order to provide the services?
+A significant investment is evidence

 Tools